 Acts punishable:

-1. Causing damage to client either
+1. Causing damage to a client either

 a. by any malicious breach of professional duty, or